galaxyproject/training-material/topics/admin/tutorials/jenkins/tutorial.md

 # Advanced Topics

-Some of these topics are outside the scope of a training, but some discussion and configuration information will be provided below documenting common issues and questions.
+These topics are outside the scope of a training or do not lend themselves well to interesting exercises, but some discussion and configuration information will be provided below documenting common issues and questions that can be useful if you start using Jenkins "in anger".

 ## Updating Jenkins